Call for Submissions for the Anthology Black Fire—This Time

 Black Fire—This Time encourages submissions that explore the intersectionality between the Black Arts Movement and Black Lives Matter, laying bare the legacy of systemic racism on Black Americans.
 The term “Black is Beautiful” rose out of the Black Arts Movement, and as such, the editors encourage work that explores the beauty and power in Blackness.

-Accepted works will appear in print and online editions of the anthology, set to be released in the summer of 2021.
+Accepted works will appear in print and online editions of the anthology, set to be released in February 2021, Black History Month.
 Contributors will be invited to appear in scheduled readings.
 A section of the anthology will be geared explicitly to the voices of up-and-coming black artists who recognize their connection to the Black Arts Movement.
 The anthology will also pay homage to many of the 1968 Black Fire contributors by introducing their writings to a new generation of readers.

 The submission categories are:

 About Willow Books:

 Now in its 13th year, Willow Books is the flagship imprint of the award-winning Aquarius Press.
 Willow’s mission is to develop, publish and promote writers of color.
 In addition to publishing and providing professional development opportunities, Willow has created a platform for its authors to engage worldwide through workshops, conferences, streaming broadcasts and public readings.
 The imprint has published hundreds of poets and writers in anthologies and journals, including Cave Canem.

 · The deadline for submissions is August 17, 2020.

 · Manuscripts are accepted via SUBMITTABLE

 · Prose may not exceed 2500 words.
 Please use a standard 11-pt. font (such as Adobe Garamond or Times New Roman) with single-spacing after punctuation.

 Please also upload a cover letter with complete contact information and a short bio.
 Contributors with previously-published work must handle all permissions arrangements with publishers and forward the permission information to the anthology editor.